stdapi-ai/stdapi.ai/docs/api_openai_chat_completions.md

 - `"system.messages.tools"` - Cache all components
 - Any other non-empty value - Cache all components

+!!! note "Custom Cache Keys Not Supported"
-**Note:** Custom cache hash keys are not supported.
+    Custom cache hash keys are not supported.
 The parameter is used only to control which sections are cached, not as a cache identifier.

 ```json
 {